 I love a good San Diego IPA or Northern California Microbrew, but over the past few years I’ve developed a fondness for Belgian beers.
 Chimay is popular in San Diego, but it’s not cheap; so when I found myself with unlimited options of Belgian beer in Brussels — including inexpensive Chimay — I could have sworn I was in beer heaven.

-I spent the majority of my time in Brussels eating Belgian Waffles and enjoying a wide variety of beer at these must-visit beer pubs in Brussels.
+I spent the majority of my time in Brussels eating Belgian Waffles and enjoying a wide variety of beer.
+Here are 3 must-visit beer pubs in Brussels, Belgium!

 Poechenellekelder has indoor and outdoor seating and the interior is decorated with puppets which were used in the puppet theater downstairs before it closed.
 A local suggested I visit this place because of its large selection of Belgian beers and I wasn’t disappointed — besides the fact that I couldn’t try them all.
 You’ll find their menu of beers online.
 I highly recommend the Westmalle Tripel.

 If you plan on visiting the famous Manneken Pis statue, it’s conveniently located right across from Poechenellekelder, so you could easily kill two birds with one stone.

 Delirium Cafe is in the Guinness Book of World Records for the largest variety of beer, with currently more than 3,000 beers on the menu.
 This cafe is at the end of a small alley, off of one of the busiest restaurant streets in Brussels.
 The bartender was happy to offer his suggestions and poured me a glass of Houblon Chouffe Dobbelen Tripel IPA.

 I would avoid this place at night if you don’t like crowds.
 I went on sunny Saturday afternoon and it was nice and quiet.